charleszange/Dota2Matches/README.md

 ## Data source
 This project builds from a Kaggle dataset (https://www.kaggle.com/datasets/devinanzelmo/dota-2-matches) made available by Devin Anzelmo (https://www.kaggle.com/devinanzelmo) using a CC BY-SA 4.0 License.
 My project also uses a CC BY-SA 4.0 License to meet the requirements of the data source.
+4.0 requirements:
+- Creator of Kaggle dataset: Devin Anzelmo.
+Original source of data: Opendota (formally Yasp)
+- Copyright notice: None
+- Title: "Dota 2 Matches"
+- Notice of Public License: previous work licenses as CC BY-SA 4.0
+- Link to material supplied: https://www.kaggle.com/datasets/devinanzelmo/dota-2-matches
+- Indication of modification: I have not modified the data from the original project.
+I used the 'Download' option on Kaggle go collect the dataset on July 31, 2022 (455MB at the time)
+- Indication of material availability: See above
+- Removal of attribution information upon request: N/A
+- All reasonable information to medium, means, and context: See above.